MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Path_Syntax.md

 item name, the container and subcontainers in which the item is located, and the PowerShell drive through which the containers are accessed.

-In PowerShell, pathnames can be one of two types: _fully qualified_ and _relative_.
+In PowerShell, path names can be one of two types: _fully qualified_ and _relative_.
 A fully qualified path consists of all elements that make up a path.
-The following syntax shows the elements in a fully qualified path name:
+The following syntax shows the elements in a fully qualified path:

 ```Syntax
 [<provider>::]<drive>:[\<container>[\<subcontainer>...]]\<item>